Renaud11232/PT6961/README.md

 # PT6961

 To be clear : I did not write this library, but as it's published into the public domain and the author's website is now down I thought it would be a good idea to upload this back on GitHub.
 All credits go to   Garrett Blanton.
-Here is what he wrote on his original blog post :
+Here is what they wrote on their original blog post :

 ## Introduction